matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 #### Returndata & precompiles

 Some of the operations which are opcodes on Ethereum, have become calls to some of the system contracts.
-The most notable examples are `Keccak256`, `SystemContext`, etc. Note, that, if done naively, the following lines of code would work differently on zkSync and Ethereum:
+The most notable examples are `Keccak256`, `SystemContext`, etc. Note, that, if done naively, the following lines of code would work differently on ZKsync and Ethereum:

 ```solidity
 pop(call(...))